-At the end of the year, the Council reported an underspend of £10.324m on its management accounts, an increase of £10.306m than previously forecasted as at December 2021 reported to Council in March 2022.
-Included within the final underspend is a number of earmarked underspends for areas of ring-fenced spend such as Pupil Equity Funding (PEF), Devolved School Management (DSM) and Early Learning and Childcare (ELC), that are not recognised until the year end.
+At the end of the year, the Council reported an underspend of £5.335m on its management accounts.
+This is a favourable increase of £4.043m on the previously forecasted underspend of £1.292m as at December 2022 reported to Audit & Scrutiny Committee in April 2023.
+Included within the final underspend is a number of earmarked underspends for areas of ring-fenced spend such as Pupil Equity Funding (PEF), Devolved School Management (DSM) and Housing, that are not recognised until the year end.
 These underspends are then carried forward to be used in the following year.
-After removal of earmarked reserves, this results in a net underspend of £2.869m compared to budget that contributes to reserves.
+After removal of earmarked reserves, this results in a net underspend of £0.654m compared to budget that contributes to reserves.

-At the end of 2021/22, the Clackmannanshire locality of the HSCP reported an underspend of £1.647m.
-However, the final outturn reflects a nil variance as the Council's full approved budgeted contribution for 2021/22 is paid over to the Partnership which contributes to the overall financial position of the Partnership and is carried forward within reserves for utilisation in 2022/23.
+At the end of 2022/23, the Clackmannanshire locality of the HSCP reported an underspend of \pounds 0.923m.
+However, the final outturn reflects a nil variance as the Council's full approved budgeted contribution for 2022/23 is paid over to the Partnership.
+Of the \pounds 0.923m, \pounds 0.572m was used to offset the overspend on the Partnership as a whole and the remaining \pounds 0.351m was added to reserves to be carried forward to 2023/24.